 6. Partner with two other public safety professionals to create two new national-level safety programs.

 7. Create ten audio programs that individuals and departments can use to improve safety.

 8. Record ten webinars on topics individuals and departments can use to improve safety.

 9. Create and post a weekly podcast radio show on topics related to first responder safety.

 10. Create twenty YouTube videos to help improve first responder safety.

 11. Post 1,000 Twitter messages related to situational awareness and decision making and cross feed those messages to LinkedIn and Facebook.

 12. Attract 5,000 SAMatters.com visitors to subscribe to the monthly newsletter.

-Please… let me know how I can help you improve the safety of your responders.
+Please… let us know how we can help you improve the safety of your employees/members.